RepoLingo

 Customization Options

-• Customize ignore patterns to exclude irrelevant files
+• Ignore patterns to exclude files you don’t need

 • Select branch and file size limits